EpicWebs/compass-test/README.md

 - Compiles the SASS
 - Makes CSS files inline, if the CSS files have ?__inline=true in the link

+All of the files which you should edit are the source files inside src, these files are then manipulated and then built inside the build folder.

 Good luck!

 ##NOTES##